tournesol-app/tournesol/docs/architecture-decision-log/architecture-knowledge/2021_12_12_create_an_adl.md

 ### Assumptions

-We want to be able to easily share our decisions.
+We want to document our decisions and to be able to easily share them.

-We want to be able to refer to them, and enforce them when needed.
+We want to be able to refer to them, both orally and in writing, and enforce them when needed.

 ### Constraints

-The A.D.L. should be easy to access.
+The A.D.L. should be easy to access for anyone.

 The A.D.L. should be readable in a browser, without requiring to install Git.

-The A.D.L. should explain how to add new architecture decision record (A.D.R.).
+The A.D.L. should explain how to add new architecture decision records (A.D.R.).

 ### Positions